lzwjava/lzwjava.github.io/original/2025-01-11-disclaimer-en.md

 ## Information Sensitivity

-Sometimes I mention friends in essays to highlight points, drawing from public online content or observed behaviors.
-I discuss these anonymously, aiming to be constructive, with most references being positive or neutral.
+Sometimes I use "friends" or "a friend" phrases in essays to highlight points, drawing from public online content or observed behaviors.
+I discuss these anonymously.
+I don't reference someone specifically, but rather take specific behaviors or speech patterns to discuss.

 ## Copyrights